arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 </div>
 <figcaption> Figure #2.
 The orthographic view volume.
 Borrowed from http://www.songho.ca/opengl/gl_projectionmatrix.html </figcaption>
 </figure>

-Filtering points and triangles outside the bounding region potentially eliminates a lot of extra work and unwanted artifacts.
-For instance, without a near plane the rendered output might exhibit [z-fighting][2].
-Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].
+#### The Canonical View Volume

-To speed the clipping proccess the bounding volume is mapped to the *canonical view volume*, the unit cube depicted in Figure #3.
-This usually a requirement coming from the hardware; Having a canonical view volume allows for [simpler hardware][3].
+To speed the clipping proccess the bounding volume is usually mapped to the *canonical view volume*, a cube centered at the origin depicted in Figure #3.
+Mapping to a canonical view volume allows for [simpler hardware][3].
+Throughout this post I use the OpenGL definition of the canonical frame.

 <figure>
 <div align="center">